 “I have another four to five years to work” he says, you can’t go on working in a work like this, it would have been easier if I were a teacher or any work that would not require physical strength.”
 He adds in his accent with a trace of South African and Aussie in most stances.

+Richard is an Indian by root, but one tends to forget as you start to converse with him.
+His English is good, most of the time with proper intonation and careful use of words.
+He is now a permanent resident of Australia.
 I asked him if it was easy for him to come and settle down in Australia.
 He did not even hesitate to say life was better here, then and now.
 He is right, this is great country because it is possible to own a 50 plus inch plasma Television even for someone who have not been to school.
 He is planning to buy a house and settle down in an area where he lives now- the Northern suburb of the city.

 “ It would probably cost me three hundred thousand dollar plus,” and referring to the building he was working on he added, “ you know, the top floor of this building would cost million dollars and prices falls as you come down on the floors.”